jrwoodwa/AnimeBostonEventSchedulerPublic/README.md

   - Locks in until the end (currently no partials, but we could leave 15 mins early if we want, for example)
 - Only one meal for lunch and one meal for dinner
   - I assumed flexible 60-minute meal 'events' between, say, 11:30 am and 1:30 pm; 5:00 pm and 7:30 pm)

+# 🔁 Nice to haves for next year
+- Refined scoring: Update utility ratings now that we know which events over‑ or under‑deliver.
+- Cross‑building travel time: Model in security checks and walks between Hynes vs. Sheraton to avoid tight transfers.
+- Daily shopping slot: Reserve an hour each day for Artist Alley and Dealers’ Hall (respectively), with enjoyment modeled to drop when it’s predicted to be crowded.
+But pick up on first day (before stock outs) or last day for closing (discount season!).

 ----
 # ✅ What's done: